vigoren/foundryvtt-simple-calendar/docs/API.md

 This is an enum that contains a list of all available predefined calendars within Simple Calendar.

 **Important**: This is a list of keys used internally to determine which Predefined calendar should be used it does not return an object containing the configuration for a predefined calendar.

+## `SimpleCalendar.api.DateSelectorPositions`

+This is an enum that contains a list of all the position settings that can be used for the date selector input.

+- **Auto**: Let the Date Selector choose the best position.
+This is the default option.
+- **LeftDown**: The Date Selector will have its left edge inline with the left edge of the input and will open up below the input.
+- **LeftUp**: The Date Selector will have its left edge inline with the left edge of the input and will open up above the input.
+- **RightDown**: The Date Selector will have its right edge inline with the right edge of the input and will open up below the input.
+- **RightUp**: The Date Selector will have its right edge inline with the right edge of the input and will open up above the input.

 ## `SimpleCalendar.api.LeapYearRules`